samalba/image-spider/README.md

 Possible Improvements:

-* See the following TODO list for starters.
-I'll add more here as I think of it.

 * It would be nice to have a /jobs resource to GET a list of all jobs.

 TODO:

 * Test coverage is incomplete.
-* Aborted jobs are not restarted.

 Documentation
 =============